kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 I'm glad I have developed it.
 I'm not sure if this would have happened if I wouldn't have taken the pain to describe what I did in this article -- well, it developed into a kind of a diary.
 It was interesting for me, at least.

 You may wonder about the big line numbers in one of those PHP files.
-That's not a problem.
+That's not a problem but due to the complexity of the task being addressed by this class.
 A problem are the long function definitions.
-There are quite a lot of methods in that class which is defined in that file, but still most of these functions are really really big.
+There are quite a lot of methods in that class defined in that file, but still many of these functions are really really big.
 And that's not really good.

-I learned it from my first experiences with `Erlang`.
+I learned that from my first experiences with `Erlang`.
 Functions in Erlang are short, sometimes extremely short.
 Nevertheless they produce programs in Erlang with millions of rows.

 It was quite an experience to get a grip on Erlang in order to be able to produce productive code.
-I wish I had learned something along these lines earlier so that I could use that experience in my programming habits in PHP as well.
+I wish I had learned something along these lines earlier so that I could have used that experience in my programming habits in PHP as well.

-And, of course, the problem of debugging that code arose as well.
+And, of course, the problem of debugging that Erlang code arose as well.
 Guess what, I wrote my own debugging functions in Erlang in order to enhance my productivity.

 End of digression.